TanStack/table/docs/api/features/expanding.md

 autoResetExpanded?: boolean
 ```

-Enable this setting to automatically reset the expanded state of the table when grouping state changes.
+Enable this setting to automatically reset the expanded state of the table when expanding state changes.

 ### `enableExpanding`